Find the physical location of an IP address with this IP Geolocation lookup tool.

 This product includes GeoLite2 data created by MaxMind, available from https://www.maxmind.com.

 Maxmind has a number of products under the GeoIP brand.
 The commercial options are more accurate than the GeoLite2 version of the database, especially for locations outside of the United States.
-The Maxmind API is relatively inexpensive, so if you are interested in performing thousands of IP to Geolocation queries I recommend using that service directly.
+The Maxmind API is relatively inexpensive, so if you are interested in performing tens of thousands of IP to Geolocation queries I recommend using that service directly.
 The service hosted here is primarily for ad-hoc lookups, useful for quickly performing security testing or troubleshooting an issue.
-Note that the Free service is limited to 100 lookups a day (includes all IP Tools).
+Note that the Free service is limited to 50 lookups a day (includes all IP Tools).

 For those wishing to perform a large number of Geo IP location queries take a look at the Maxmind products, either download the Free GeoLite2 database or sign up for the commercial GeoIP service.